inexcii/readingnote-wewlc/readingnote-3.md

 # Chapter 3.
 Sensing and Separation

+## Points:

-* Dependencies among classes can make it very difficult to get particular clusters of objects under test.
+1. Dependencies among classes can make it very difficult to get particular clusters of objects under test.
-* One of the big problems that we confront in legacy code work is dependency.
+1. One of the big problems that we confront in legacy code work is dependency.
-* There are two reasons to break dependencies when we want to get tests in place:
+1. There are two reasons to break dependencies when we want to get tests in place:
-    1. Sensing: When we can't access values our code computes.
+    1. Sensing(検出): When we can't access values our code computes.
-    1. Separation: When we can't even get a piece of code into a test harness to run.
+    1. Separation(分離): When we can't even get a piece of code into a test harness to run.

-### Fakes Distilled
-* In OO(Object-Oriented) languages, they are often implemented as simple classes.
+1. In OO(Object-Oriented) languages, fakes are often implemented as simple classes.
-* In non-OO languages, we can implement a fake by defining an alternative function, one which records values in some golbal data structure that we can access in tests.(Chapter 19, My Project is Not Object-Oriented.
+1. In non-OO languages, we can implement a fake by defining an alternative function, one which records values in some golbal data structure that we can access in tests.(_Chapter 19_, My Project is Not Object-Oriented.
 How Do I Make Safe Changes?)

-### Mock Objects
-* A more advanced type of fake which performs assertions internally.
+1. Mock Objects: A more advanced type of fake which performs assertions internally.

 ## Example(for Sensing): A Sale System